top of page

 d.
 Very High Range, greater than 60mm...the largest sighted being approximately 100mm (30 to 45 degrees).

-In actual practice I use the estimated difference in height to categories the range of rotation.
+In actual practice I use the estimated difference in height to categorise the range of rotation.
 I do not line a protractor up alongside the hip to measure the angle.
-The smaller angles are hard to judge by eye but if you are seeing a 45 degrees angle you know it is very high range and three times the normal range of motion of the SIJ.
+The smaller angles are hard to judge by eye but if you are seeing a 45 degrees angle you know it is very high range and many times the normal range of motion of the SIJ described in the literature.

 Level to Mild Range is the ideal hip alignment in the upright standing position.
 This might be considered normal or good posture but it is not the norm.
 In my clinical experience, the majority of clients present with chronic left sided unilateral anterior hip rotation in High Range.